What is Dividend Yield?

 Dividend Yield Ratio Across Industries

-The comparison of dividend yield ratios should only be done for companies operating in the same industry – a high or low yield is relative to the industry of the company.
-For example, the average dividend yield for several industries is as follows:
+The comparison of dividend yield ratios should only be done for companies operating in the same industry – average yields vary significantly between industries.
+The average dividend yield for several industries is as follows:

 - Basic materials industry: 4.92%